rushow/disease-prediction-app/README.md

 Select the disease prediction system you want to use and input the required parameters.

 ## Datasets
-Diabetes Dataset: Contains features like glucose level, blood pressure, and BMI.
+- Diabetes Dataset: Contains features like glucose level, blood pressure, and BMI.
-Heart Disease Dataset: Contains features like age, cholesterol level, and resting blood pressure.
+- Heart Disease Dataset: Contains features like age, cholesterol level, and resting blood pressure.
-Parkinson's Disease Dataset: Contains vocal features like jitter and shimmer.
+- Parkinson's Disease Dataset: Contains vocal features like jitter and shimmer.

 ## Model Training
 The models are trained using the respective datasets in Jupyter notebooks located in the colab_files_to_train_models directory.
 Each notebook includes data preprocessing, model training, and evaluation.

-Pre-trained Models
+## Pre-trained Models
 Pre-trained models are stored in the saved_models directory:

-diabetes_model.sav
+- diabetes_model.sav
-heart_disease_model.sav
+- heart_disease_model.sav
-parkinsons_model.sav
+- parkinsons_model.sav

 These models are loaded in the Streamlit app for predictions.

 ## Requirements
 The project requires the following Python libraries:

-numpy
+- numpy
-scikit-learn
+- scikit-learn
-streamlit
+- streamlit
-streamlit-option-menu
+- streamlit-option-menu

 Install them using the requirements.txt file.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details. ```